-As COVID-19 continues to evolve, Visit Laguna Beach is committed to keeping you informed with the latest developments.
-The safety, health and wellbeing of our community, its residents and visitors, is of utmost importance and we are committed to doing everything we can to support and respond to the situation.
+As COVID-19 continues to evolve, Visit Laguna Beach is committed to keeping you informed of the latest developments.
+The safety, health, and wellbeing of our community, its residents and visitors, is of utmost importance and we are committed to doing everything we can to support and respond to the situation.

-The U.S. will also start putting into place additional testing requirements.
-Foreign nationals will have to be tested three days prior to departure to the U.S. and show proof of a negative test, and unvaccinated Americans will have to test within one day of departure and be required to test again after their arrival.
+Unvaccinated Americans traveling internationally will have to test within one day of departure and be required to test again after their arrival.